eldrgeek/Cloner/frontend/CLONE_REQUIREMENTS.md

   - useEffect: rewrite asset URLs to local assets/ (for same-origin) and keep remote references for cross-origin; intercept internal link clicks (pushState + popstate)
   - Stubs: minimal components for discovered routes
   - Routing: cloneRoutes imported into App.tsx and mapped to <Route>

+- Asset policy (DOM + CSS):
+  - Same-origin assets: downloaded automatically into src/clones/<slug>/assets and referenced via the assets-map.
+  - Cross-origin assets: NOT downloaded automatically.
+They are collected and listed in the /__components__ checklist under an "External assets" section so the user can choose which ones to pull down later.
+  - CSS processing: linked stylesheets are fetched; url(...) and @import references are rewritten to absolute URLs based on each stylesheet’s origin.
+Same-origin CSS assets are auto-downloaded; cross-origin CSS assets are added to the checklist.
+  - External asset storage: when user opts in, cross-origin assets are downloaded into src/clones/<slug>/assets/external/ and references are rewritten to local paths.
+- Reference mapping: maintain src/clones/<slug>/assets-manifest.json to avoid grep.
+It records each asset’s origin and where it is referenced:
+    - DOM references (by absolute URL; runtime replacement via assets-map in Landing.tsx)
+    - CSS references (DECISION): group by stylesheet URL.
+For each stylesheet, track entries { originalToken, absoluteUrl, occurrences }.
+This preserves base-href context and allows precise, deterministic rewrites in styles.css when external assets are later localized.
+For inline <style> blocks, use pseudo-URLs inline:<index> as stylesheet identifiers.

 - Theming (/clone-theme):
   - Extract colors via CSS parsing and computed style sampling